 The latest to join this league of extraordinary not-so gentlemen is superstar, Michael Jackson.
 His accusers reveal that he groomed them, and explained to them that whatever act he was performing on them, was an act of love.
-His accusers were also little children when they claim the abuse first began.
+His accusers were little children when the abuse first began.

 Image courtesy of Rollingstone.com Pictured above: Wade Robson, Dan Reed & James Safechuck